Capacity Building Commission

 10 February 2025

-NSCSTI Framework Upgradation Workshop was held in Delhi with participation from 80+ officers from over 40 CSTIs and other stakeholders to discuss insights and feedback on the NSCSTI framework to aid the development of NSCSTI 2.0 Framework
+UNNATI Framework Upgradation Workshop was held in Delhi with participation from 80+ officers from over 40 CSTIs and other stakeholders to discuss insights and feedback on the UNNATI framework to aid the development of UNNATI Framework

 18th July 2025

-The NSCSTI 2.0 framework was launched by Hon'ble MoS (PP) Dr. Jitendra Singh, as Chairperson.
-The revised framework with inputs from all relevant stakeholders was launched on the portal for those planning accreditation and re-accreditation.
-51 institutes were awarded their accreditation certification.
+The UNNATI framework was launched by Hon'ble MoS (PP) Dr. Jitendra Singh, with inputs from all relevant stakeholders .51 institutes were awarded their accreditation certification.

 Key Milestones

-200 Civil Service Training Institutions have been accredited under the NSCSTI framework including 23 CTIs and 13 ATIs among others.
+210 Civil Service Training Institutions have been accredited under the UNNATI framework including 23 CTIs and 13 ATIs among others.
 The framework has now expanded to include regional, zonal, and smaller CSTIs, making them eligible for accreditation under the prescribed criteria.

 Analysis of the Accredited Institutes